rothomp3/CLibTIFF/README.md

-# LibTIFF
+# CLibTIFF
-A TIFF image library for swift.
+The TIFF image library compiled for use with the Swift PM.